123 series: KuMoHa 123-5 and 123-6

-These two cars were converted in April 1987 at Suita Works from former baggage cars KuMoNi 143-7 and 143-8, respectively, originally for use on Hanwa Line branch services.
+These two cars were converted in April 1987 at JNR Suita Works from former baggage cars KuMoNi 143-7 and 143-8 respectively, initially for use on Hanwa Line Higashi-Hagoromo Branch Line services.
 The original pantographs at the No. 1 end were removed on conversion.
+From June 1995 the two cars operated on various lines including the Uno Line and the Fukuen Line before being transferred to Shimonoseki Depot in 2003 for use on the Onoda Line and the Ube Line.